 Emerging churches explore a more incarnational model of church - going to people in their different neighbourhoods and networks, building friendships and community, and seeing if some of these communities have the potential for being church, rather than wait until those outside the church come to us.

-This is a joint venture between the Ministries Council and Mission and Discipleship Council, who are collaborating in an innovative way to enable the Church of Scotland to face the challenges of ministry and mission in today's world.
+This is venture hopes to enable the Church of Scotland to face the challenges of ministry and mission in today's world.
 It's experimental, great fun, and enables us to respond to God's call in different ways.